Liam Kelly (footballer, born 1995): Milton Keynes Dons

 On 4 July 2024, Kelly joined League Two club Milton Keynes Dons for an undisclosed fee.
-He made his debut for the club on 10 August 2024 in a 1–2 home defeat to Bradford City.
+He made his debut for the club on 10 August 2024 in a 1–2 home defeat to Bradford City, but was injured shortly after and did not return to first team action until September.
+In late September, manager Mike Williamson was sacked following a poor start to the season, and was replaced by Crawley manager Scott Lindsey who had managed Kelly during the previous season.
 Kelly scored his first goal for the club on 19 October 2024, a long-range effort in a 3–1 away win over Morecambe.
+This was his only goal in 38 matches in all competitions across the 2024–25 season.
+Kelly claimed in summer 2025 that he struggled under the weight of expectation in his debut season at MK Dons, as the club finished 19th in League Two, the worst season in the club's history.

+Following a standout second season in which he achieved a second-placed promotion with the club, Kelly was named in the EFL League Two Team of the Season for the 2025–26 campaign, alongside teammates Callum Paterson and Jack Sanders.
+He was later named the Milton Keynes Dons' Player of the Year and Players' Player of the Year at the club's annual end of season awards on 25 April 2026.

+Peterborough United

+On 13 August 2026, Kelly signed for Peterborough United on a long term contract for an undisclosed fee.

 International career

 Though born in England, Kelly is also eligible to represent the Republic of Ireland in international football due to his Irish-born grandparents.
-Kelly made his Republic of Ireland under-19 debut against Slovenia under-19 in September 2013.
-Whilst playing for the Republic of Ireland U19s against Sweden under-19, Kelly scored from the halfway line.

-Kelly made his Republic of Ireland under-21 debut against United States under-20 in November 2014.
+Kelly made his Republic of Ireland under-19 debut against Slovenia under-19 in September 2013, and made 4 appearances in total for the under-19 team.
+His only goal for the under-19 team came against Sweden under-19 in October 2013, where Kelly scored from the halfway line.
+Kelly made his debut and only appearance for the Republic of Ireland under-21 team against United States under-20 in November 2014.

-Kelly received his first call-up for the Republic of Ireland on 13 March 2017, being named in the 39-man provisional squad for the games against Wales and Iceland.

-Kelly rejected a call-up to the Republic of Ireland senior squad in March 2018.
-Ireland manager Martin O'Neill suggested to the media that Kelly turned down the call-up to "keep his options open" in hope of a future England call-up, though Kelly claimed that his decision was due to "personal reasons".
-Kelly later told Kevin Palmer of Sunday World he never spoke to O'Neill about playing for England, and that "I was in and out of the team at Reading at the time, so it was very far fetched to say I was looking to get an England call-up".
+Kelly received his first call-up for the Republic of Ireland senior team on 13 March 2017, being named in a 39-man provisional squad for matches against Wales and Iceland.
+However, he rejected a call-up to the Republic of Ireland senior squad in March 2018; Ireland manager Martin O'Neill suggested to the media that Kelly turned down the call-up to "keep his options open" in hope of a future England call-up, though Kelly claimed that his decision was due to "personal reasons".
+Kelly later claimed that he never spoke to O'Neill about playing for England, saying "I was in and out of the team at Reading at the time, so it was very far fetched to say I was looking to get an England call-up".